skaiml1307/pneumonia_covid_detection/README.md

 #  License
-echo "This project is for educational and research purposes."
+"This project is for educational and research purposes."